AIDC F-CK-1 Ching-kuo: Avionics

-The IDF is equipped with a GD-53 Golden Dragon multi-mode monopulse pulse-Doppler radar, which is based on the General Electric AN/APG-67 X band radar developed for the F-20 while sharing some components and technologies of the AN/APG-66 radar of the F-16A, and using a larger antenna than used by the F-20. and this adaptation resulted in the look-down and shoot-down capability of GD-53 being greatly enhanced in comparison to that of the original AN/APG-67, reaching that of the AN/APG-66.
-The radar can simultaneously track 10 targets and engage two of the 10 targets tracked with TC-2 active radar seeker BVRAAMs.
+The IDF is equipped with a GD-53 Golden Dragon multi-mode monopulse pulse-Doppler radar, which is based on the General Electric AN/APG-67 X band radar developed for the F-20 while sharing some components and technologies of the AN/APG-66 radar of the F-16A, and using a larger antenna than the F-20.
+This adaptation resulted in the look-down and shoot-down capability of GD-53 being greatly enhanced and reaching that of the AN/APG-66.
+The radar can simultaneously track 10 targets and engage 2 of these 10 with TC-2 active-radar beyond-visual-range air-to-air missiles (BVRAAMs).

 The design is inherently unstable in pitch, so the IDF incorporated a modern triple-redundant full authority fly-by-wire control system.
 The avionics suite was based on modular architecture with dual redundant MIL-STD-1553B digital databuses.
 The Honeywell H423 inertial navigation system, the TWS-95 RHAWS, and a Bendix-King head-up display were selected.
-Some capabilities may have been delayed or dropped in order to meet the performance requirement, since the engine limitation has resulted in the necessity of strict weight control.
+Some capabilities may have been delayed or dropped in order to meet the performance requirement, since the engine limitation had resulted in the necessity of strict weight control.

-Tien Chien: missiles
+Missiles

-The CSIST's Tien Chien (Sky Sword) project was slightly more independent, since it was considered to be a development for all the ROCAF's aircraft rather than only the IDF.
-The Tien Chien 1 (TC-1) is a short range infrared-seeking missile with an external configuration similar to that of the AIM-9 Sidewinder, while the Tien Chien 2 (TC-2) is an active radar homing Beyond Visual Range missile.
+The Tien Chien (Sky Sword) project conducted at the Chungshan Institute of Science and Technology (CSIST) was slightly more independent, as the air-to-air missiles were developed for all ROCAF fighter aircraft.
+The Sky Sword I (TC-1) is a short range infrared-seeking missile with an external configuration similar to that of the AIM-9 Sidewinder, while the Sky Sword II (TC-2) is an active radar homing beyond-visual-range missile.

-The first test firing of the TC-1 missile was performed by an F-5E in April 1986, with the Beech target drone successfully destroyed.
+The first test firing of the TC-1 was performed by an F-5E in April 1986, with the Beech target drone successfully destroyed.
 Initial production of the TC-1 began in 1989, and it entered service in 1991.
 Both the AIM-9 and the TC-1 have been seen in use on operational IDFs.

-CSIST is believed to have cooperated with Motorola and Raytheon on the TC-2's active seeker, which is believed to be based on their seeker design which was proposed for the AIM-120.
+CSIST is believed to have cooperated with Motorola and Raytheon on the TC-2's active seeker, which is believed to be based on a design the companies proposed for the AIM-120.
 40 pre-production TC-2 missiles were produced before 1995, and were the only BVR AAMs that the ROCAF had in its inventory during the 1995–96 Taiwan Strait Missile Crisis.
 Over 200 production TC-2s were originally planned.